 That said if your accommodation is outside the city.
 Or you’re traveling to different appointments in the area.
 And especially if you’re going to explore the rest of the country then renting a car can be an excellent idea!

-Roads are excellent, and traffic rules are not very different from other countries.
-Dutch are very structured in their driving.
+Roads (outside of old city centers) are excellent, and traffic rules are not very different from other countries.
+Dutch are very structured in their driving, most people find Dutch roads busy but drivers predictable.
 It's the city centers of old towns that can get you in trouble.
 Avoid those if you can.
 Otherwise driving is a breeze in this country.

 If you need to rent a car, we recommend Rentalcars.com.
 This is the company we use for all our car rentals no matter where we are in the world.
 Prices are always low, transparent, and we never had any issues.